 “The key for a larger brand or manufacturer is buying in volume and using the right sources,” Pollock said.

-For small businesses that make natural fragrances, it can be more of a challenge to get their prices down.
+For small businesses that make plant-derived fragrances, it can be more of a challenge to get their prices down.
 On the other hand, these brands are often more ethical and can provide a higher level of customer service and accountability.

 Founder Kabrea Thomas said, “I find that my consumers pick natural over synthetic because they are more cautious.
 Cautious for themselves as well as their families.
 I think once you’re educated on these things, then you become more aware of what fragrances you’d prefer to wear.”